Committee to Defend America by Aiding the Allies: Interaction with African-American communities

 The committee targeted African-Americans as a group to cultivate support, which helped diversify their membership.
 They released pamphlets such as "Colored People Have a Stake in the War" to relate pro-Allied intervention to entice their membership.
-High-profile African-Americans, such as Ralph Bunche- who, from 1941, held a position in the Office of Strategic Services [OSS]- were included in their national committee.
+High-profile African-Americans, such as Ralph Bunche—who, from 1941, held a position in the Office of Strategic Services (OSS)—were included in their national committee.

 The CDAAA campaigned for anti-discriminatory legislation that coincided with their pro-interventionist stance.
 For example, in response to Roosevelt's Executive Order 8802, the CDAAA published a press release that called for an extension of the ban on racist employment practices to the armed services, as "anti-Negro discrimination was inconsistent with the democratic principles which the American people as a whole are being called upon to defend."

-However, the CDAAA's segregation of African-American membership caused resentment within their communities; when Phillip A. Randolph joined the CDAAA, he argued that the formation of a separate "Negro-branch" undermined the independence of African-American organizations and "savour[ed] jim-crowism".
+However, the CDAAA's segregation of African-American membership caused resentment within their communities; when A. Philip Randolph joined the CDAAA, he argued that the formation of a separate "Negro-branch" undermined the independence of African-American organizations and "savour[ed] jim-crowism".